Transient split with VolumeShaper

 Smooth transition to sustain

 The second container, supposed to process the sustained section, should be run in parallel to the first.
-Just right-click it in the FX list and select the corresponding option:

-We route the sustain container to receive its input from channels 1/2 and send its output to 3/4: This way, we can cleanly mix both again together with the JSFX 2-band joiner at the end of the main chain.
+We route the sustain container to receive its input from channels 1/2 and send its output to 3/4:

 Does it null?